atmajs/appcfg/readme.md

 	// (e.g. access config object in `Source.config`)
 	afterRead: Function<Source, RootConfig>

-    // If true, do not log any warning if the file not exists
+    // If true, do not log any warning if the source returns 404
     // @default: false
     optional: true

-    // If true, then wait until all previous sources are loaded
+    // If true, then waits until all previous sources are loaded
     // @default: false
     sync: true
 }